mohisa302/Todolist/README.md

 - **Add and remove books**

-  - The website that displays a list of books and allows you to add and remove books from that list.
+  - The website that displays a list of tasks and allows you to add and remove task from that list.

 - **JavaScript Classes**

-  - The books are managed and manipulated using classes and helper functions within those classes.
+  - The tasks are managed and manipulated using classes and helper functions within those classes.

 - **Store and retrieve data**

-  - The displayed books are stored and retrieved from the local storage of the browser.
+  - The displayed tasks are stored and retrieved from the local storage of the browser.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🚀 Live Demo <a name="live-demo"></a>

-- Visit the live demo [here](https://mohisa302.github.io/Awesome-books/)
+- Visit the live demo [here]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>